microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   Addition of a Nullable="false" properties to existing types
 -   Addition of a Nullable="false" parameters to existing actions and functions
 -    Changes to top-level error codes
--    Introduction of paging to existing collections
+-    Introduction of server-side pagination to existing collections
 -    Changes to the default order of collection elements
 -    Significant changes to the performance of APIs such as increased latency, rate limits or concurrency.